 Hockerill Anglo-European College is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 We have a suite of policies and procedures in place that contribute to our safeguarding commitments, including our Child Protection Policy which can be viewed below.
 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns are discussed with student's parents first unless we have reason to believe that this would be contrary to the child’s welfare.
 The College actively supports the Government’s Prevent Agenda to counter radicalism and extremism.

 Our Designated Safeguarding Lead is Alasdair Mackenzie (Vice Principal).
-Our Deputy Designated Safeguarding Leads are Lucy Tinnirello (Head of Student Health and Wellbeing), Alison McCulloch (Assistant Principal: Executive SENDCo) and Will Conolly (Assistant Principal: Director of Boarding).
+Our Deputy Designated Safeguarding Leads are Sam Carroll (Assistant Principal: Director of Boarding), Jonathan Ellams (Assistant Principal), Lucy Tinnirello (Head of Student Health and Wellbeing) and Clare Mackinlay (Pastoral Manager)